Sustainability and Well-being ThinkTanks

-The ThinkTank is a friendly monthly group which takes place from May to October each year.
+The ThinkTank is a friendly monthly group which takes place from October to May each year.
 It is open to all staff and students and is also the monthly gathering of the Sustainability Champions.
 It encourages its participants to come forward with and discuss all sorts of ideas around the environmental, social, cultural, ethical and financial aspects of Sustainability@Bangor, and the people and communities in and around campus, particularly for participants to lead their own projects and activities to create a sustainable future for Bangor University and it’s community.

 How to take part

 Find out more

 Contact Mair, the ThinkTanks Co-ordinator, or explore the resources below:

 - Current ideas and activities